-To enroll in this course, you should have basic keyboarding and computer skills, and be comfortable navigating the Internet and using e-mail.
+To enroll in this course, you should have basic keyboarding and computer skills, and be comfortable navigating the Internet and using email.
 You should have a high school diploma or the equivalent.
 This course is for you if you seek entry-level employment in a power plant.

-No textbooks are required for this course.
+The instructional materials required for this course are included in enrollment.
 You're encouraged to print the on-screen course material for your reference.